Robert Skidelsky: Academic career

 During a two-year research fellowship at the British Academy Skidelsky published English Progressive Schools (1969) and began work on his biography of Oswald Mosley, which was published in 1975.
 In 1970, he became an associate professor of history in the School of Advanced International Studies at Johns Hopkins University.
 However, the controversy surrounding the publication of his biography of Mosley, which some critics felt let Mosley off too lightly, led Johns Hopkins to refuse him tenure.
 Oxford also proved unwilling to give him a permanent post.

 From 1976 to 1978, Skidelsky was Professor of History, Philosophy and European Studies at the Polytechnic of North London.
-In 1978, he was appointed Professor of International Studies at the University of Warwick, where he has since remained, although he joined the Economics Department as Professor of Political Economy in 1990.
-He has been a professorial fellow at the Global Policy Institute at London Metropolitan University, and a Honorary Fellow of Jesus College, Oxford.
+In 1978, he was appointed Professor of International Studies at the University of Warwick, where he remained, although he joined the Economics Department as Professor of Political Economy in 1990.
+He was a professorial fellow at the Global Policy Institute at London Metropolitan University, and an Honorary Fellow of Jesus College, Oxford.
 He was elected a Fellow of the British Academy in 1994.
-From 2016 to 2022 he has been a director and trustee of the School of Civic Education.
-From 1998 to 2017, Skidelsky served as Chairman of Brighton College.
-He is Emeritus Professor of Political Economy at the University of Warwick.
+From 2016 to 2022 he was a director and trustee of the School of Civic Education.
+From 2004 to 2017, Skidelsky served as Chairman of Brighton College.
+He was Emeritus Professor of Political Economy at the University of Warwick.

-Skidelsky was a regular monthly columnist for Project Syndicate, an international media organization from 2003-2024.
+Skidelsky was a regular monthly columnist for Project Syndicate, an international media organization from 2003 to 2024.